 Q: Should I submit my cool new invention idea for free at submission or contest sites?

 A: The only return you normally get from being the winner of a free idea contest is recognition.
 If that's okay with you, go for it.

 Otherwise it may seem inexpensive and easy to submit to sites that charge $20-30 a pop to submit.
 (If you know of any truly free ones let us know!).

 In return if your idea is chosen it's supposed to be developed and you get royalties on sales.

 There are just two problems here:

 1) You split the royalties 50/50, MINUS ADDITIONAL SUBMISSION COMPANY FEES that can rack up to hundreds or thousands.

 2) The vast majority of submissions are never chosen or even recognized; it's widely suspected that they are ignored.

 Q: Can I sell my new invention idea without a patent?

 A: That's a firm maybe.
 And the answer is outside the scope of Inventor Shortcuts, which offers only quicker routes to legit decision-makers.
 Most patent attorneys offer a free consultation.
 They also are invested in seeing you do business with them.
 So do your research.
 Be wary of many "invention helpers", who may not be honest.
 The best way to tell is by their fees.
-If they're astronomical (say over $150 or so), don't believe the old adage "you get what you pay for".
+If they're astronomical (say $1000+), don't believe the old adage "you get what you pay for".
 A high price tag won't get your product idea licensed any faster than doing it for free on your own.